Ryo-N7/Ryo-N7.github.io/_posts/2019-05-16-introducing-tvthemes-package.md

 As a fan of the books and medieval heraldry looking around for inspiration for the Great Houses of Westeros was quite fun.
-I hope to add others in the future, even smaller houses if they have a great color scheme, like House Bolton, Dayne, Flint (Widow’s Watch), etc.
+I hope to add others in the future (Martell, Arryn), even smaller houses if they have a great color scheme, like House Bolton, Dayne, Flint (Widow’s Watch), etc.

 ``` r